tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 ## How the FAQ begins

 Here's how the FAQ typically begins.
-Someone on the team (it could be an engineer or a project manager) decides to add an FAQ that lists out some randomly thought-up questions about the software.
+Someone on the team (it could be an engineer or a project manager) decides to add a FAQ that lists out some randomly thought-up questions about the software.

 - What does gizmo do?
 Why was gizmo created?
 - How do I publish my gizmo?
 What configuration options exist for my gizmo?